Paul Pogba: Jose Mourinho went against Manchester United players - Ole Gunnar Solskjaer is different

 - 'I always get food' - Ole Gunnar Solskjaer's son responds to Jose Mourinho

-Pogba was equally scornful of Mourinho's attempt to deflect away from Tottenham's performance, adding: "I don't know what happened, I'm sure Mourinho said something that would make people speak, that's what he does.
+Pogba was equally dismissive of Mourinho's attempt to deflect away from Tottenham's performance, adding with a smile: "I don't know what happened, I'm sure Mourinho said something that would make people speak, that's what he does.

 "We got the result we wanted, Ole knows it and we enjoyed that moment because we know Mourinho and we know what he likes.
 We don't need this [war of words], we just focus on us.